Protocol on Disclosure of Information

 (d) appropriate provision is made for information relevant to the Independent Panel’s work to be published with its Report.

 2. The Independent Panel has been appointed by the Home Secretary to shine a light on Daniel Morgan’s murder, its background and the handling of the case since March 1987.
-Its terms of reference are set out in Schedule 1.
+Its terms of reference are set out elsewhere on this website.
 It is tasked with obtaining exceptional and full disclosure of all relevant documentation and presenting a final report to the Home Secretary for publication in Parliament.
 The Panel’s Principles include ‘the family first’ in terms of release of the Panel’s findings and Report and maximum possible disclosure of documents and information by the Panel to the family.

 3. The Independent Panel has procured an electronic document management system called Lextranet* from Merrill Legal Solutions.
 It will use this system to hold, collate, organise and research all but the most sensitive material it receives from the providing organisations.